thnnx/Proj_DataJobs_Demand_SGPH/README.md

 ## Questions to Answer
 1. What are the most demanded skills for the top 5 most popular data roles?
+    - EDA_Data_Jobs_SGPH.ipynb
-2. How are in-demand skills trending for Data Analysts?
+3. How are in-demand skills trending for Data Analysts?
-3. What is the most optimal skill to learn for Data Analysts?
+4. What is the most optimal skill to learn for Data Analysts?
 (High Demand AND High Paying)

 Note: This project will be focusing mostly in Singapore / Philippines Data Analyst roles only.